Top 50 Most Popular Tim Burton Characters

 Lydia (Beetlejuice)

-Lydia, a central character in Tim Burton’s Beetlejuice, is instantly recognizable by her goth style—she dresses entirely in black and sports striking jet-black hair with distinctive spiky bangs.
+Lydia is a standout character in Tim Burton’s Beetlejuice, immediately recognizable for her iconic gothic fashionalways clad in black with sharp, jet-black hair and spiky bangs.

 14